Frederick II Eugene, Duke of Württemberg

-Friedrich Eugen, Duke of Württemberg (21 January 1732 – 23 December 1797) was the fourth son of Karl Alexander, Duke of Württemberg, and Princess Maria Augusta of Thurn and Taxis (11 August 1706 – 1 February 1756).
+Friedrich Eugen, Duke of Württemberg (21 January 1732 – 23 December 1797) was the fourth son of Karl Alexander, Duke of Württemberg, and Princess Maria Augusta of Thurn and Taxis.
 He was born in Stuttgart.
-From 1795 until 1797 he was Duke of Württemberg.
+From 1795 until 1797, he was Duke of Württemberg.

+Early life

+Frederick was born in Stuttgart on 21 January 1732, as the fourth son of Charles Alexander, Duke of Württemberg, and his wife, Princess Marie Auguste of Thurn and Taxis.
+As a younger son, he was not expected to succeed as Duke of Wurtemberg.
+Initially intended for the clergy, he instead joined the military and was appointed to several posts by King Frederick the Great of Prussia.

 Soldier

 After serving with Frederick the Great during the Seven Years' War, he took up residence in 1769 at his family's exclave, the County of Montbéliard, of which he was also made lieutenant-general in March 1786 by his eldest brother, Charles Eugene, Duke of Württemberg, who had begun to come into the inheritance of portions of the County of Limpurg in the 1780s.
 He bought the castle and lordship of Hochberg in 1779, but re-sold it in 1791 to his brother.
 The next year he was named governor of the margraviate of Ansbach-Bayreuth by King Frederick William II of Prussia, to whom it had been sold by the last prince of that branch of the House of Hohenzollern.
 Montbéliard was taken over by the short-lived Rauracian Republic in 1792, then annexed by the French Republic in 1793.